 Music in western civilization including music fundamentals and a brief history from antiquity to the present.
 Presented by recordings, visuals, and lectures.
+This course fulfills the general education fine arts credit.
+Credits: 3 Semester Offered: Spring

 MUHL 255: Survey of Christian Worship